kibook/s1kd-tools/tools/s1kd-instance/README.md

 -2, --cct
 Specify the CCT to read dependency tests from (-\~).

+-4, --flatten-alts-refs
+Same as the -F option, but in addition to flattening alts elements, the `internalRefTargetType` of cross-references to them will be changed to the appropriate type (e.g., `"irtt01"` for a `<figure>` in a `<figureAlts>`).
+This is specifically useful for S1000D Issue 4.1, where the Default BREX does not allow the standard `internalRefTargetType` values to be used with the alts elements.

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances that will be updated.